webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Page URL(s)

 One or more URLs of the page to crawl.
 URLs must follow [valid URL syntax](https://www.w3.org/Addressing/URL/url-spec.html).
 For example, if you're crawling a page that can be accessed on the public internet, your URL should start with `http://` or `https://`.

+See [List Of Pages](#list-of-pages) for additional info when providing a list of URLs.

 ??? example "Crawling with HTTP basic auth"